Mathnerd314/stroscot/docs/Commentary/LogicProgramming.rst

 Unification
 ===========

 Unification is the problem of finding all solutions to equations ``a1=b1, a2=b2, ...`` over tree terms and variables.
 This can be extended to the "dual unification" problem that also includes disequations ``c1 != d1`` in the list that must not be satisfied.
 The solution takes the form of a complete set of unifiers, where each unifier is a substitution that may have its free variables substituted to obtain a solution.
+A substitution is a unification problem where the left sides are all variables and those variables do not appear in the right sides.

-Unification isn't actually a core concept of logic programing AFAICT, as e.g. constraint logic programming on reals doesn't use it (it uses single equalities of reals).
-But syntax trees require first-order unification to solve all the equalities that arise, so it's a standard implementation technique for logic programming.
+Unification isn't actually a core concept of logic programing AFAICT, as e.g. constraint logic programming on reals doesn't use it (it uses systems of equalities of reals).
+But syntax trees require first-order unification to solve all the equalities that arise, so it's a standard technique for implementing logic programming.

 The standard `unification algorithm <https://en.wikipedia.org/wiki/Unification_(computer_science)#A_unification_algorithm>`__ :cite:`vukmirovicEfficientFullHigherOrder2021` works by applying reduction operations to various cases: